Skip to main content

 Problem-led, platform-agnostic, commercially grounded.

-A modern enterprise buyer does not want a vendor that's structurally biased toward one piece of software.
-They want a partner that recommends what fits — operationally, commercially, organisationally — and that's prepared to push back when a piece of work isn't worth doing.
-These are the principles that govern every recommendation we make.
+A serious enterprise buyer doesn't want a vendor structurally biased toward one piece of software.
+They want a partner that recommends what fits, operationally, commercially and organisationally, and that's prepared to push back when a piece of work isn't worth doing.
+The principles below govern every recommendation we make.

 01